shengjie-lin/shengjie-lin.github.io/_projects/5_project.md

     </div>
 </div>

 With other members of RIPL at TTIC, we developed `Statler` based on the existing work of [Code as Policies](https://code-as-policies.github.io/).
 The gist of `Statler` is a state-maintaining language model, where an explicit representation of the world state is maintained over time and intended for long-horizon operations.
+The paper is accepted to ICRA 2024.

 * Upon receiving the user's query, `Statler` feeds it to the `world_model_reader`, which extends it with the current world state and uses it as the prompt to elicit code generation from a large language model (LLM).
 Specifically, GPT 3.5 is used.
 * The generated code not only enables the robot to perform the action in response, but also calls the `world_model_writer` with the necessary information to update the world state.